sherry-ger/workshop/Labs/APM.md

-# Capturing and Visualizing Metrics and Logs
+# Capturing and Visualizing APM, Metrics, and Logs

 ## Overview